kheller18/data-structures-algorithms/questions/algorithm.md

      + `Average Case Scenario of an Algorithm`: The average-case complexity of an algorithm is the amount of some computational resource (usually time) used by the process, averaged over all possible inputs, according to computational complexity theory.
 For example, the average-case complexity of the randomised quicksort algorithm is O(n*log(n)), where n is the size of the list to be sorted.

 3. What do you understand by the Asymptotic Notations?
-   + Asymptotic analysis is a technique that is used for determining the efficiency of an algorithm that does not rely on machine-specific constants and avoids the algorithm from comparing itself to the time-consuming approach.
+   + `Asymptotic analysis`: is a technique that is used for determining the efficiency of an algorithm that does not rely on machine-specific constants and avoids the algorithm from comparing itself to the time-consuming approach.
 For asymptotic analysis, asymptotic notation is a mathematical technique that is used to indicate the temporal complexity of algorithms.
    + The following are the three most common asymptotic notations:
      + `Big Theta Notation: (θ Notation)`: The exact asymptotic behaviour is defined using the theta (θ) Notation.
 It binds functions from above and below to define behaviour.
 Dropping low order terms and ignoring leading constants is a convenient approach to get Theta notation for an expression.
        ![big theta notation](../images/algorithm/big_theta.png)